MarsadIrfan/flask-todo-app/README.md

 ### 3. Initialize_db
 - Delete the todo.db in the instance/ folder as it contains some dummy credentials and data
-- run:
+- Run:
   ```bash
   python init_db.py
   ```

 ### 4. Run Server
-enter this in the terminal:
+Enter this in the terminal:
 ```bash
 flask run
 ```